 Museum of Islamic Art

 In the close distance, there is one more famous and well-known building – Museum of Islamic Art that represents the scope of Islamic art over 1400 years.
 It is spread to more levels and you might need some time to see everything.
-Give yourself time to see in a collection of artefacts like carpets, horse-riders, jewellery, paintings of warriors or emperors, wooden artefacts, plates.
+Give yourself time to see in a collection of artifacts like carpets, horse-riders, jewelry, paintings of warriors or emperors, wooden artifacts, plates.
 Darkened lighting gives and more special atmosphere.

 Inside the Museum there is an MIA Park cafe and restaurant with great food.
 However, it is not only a historic place but also a perfect spot to get amazing pictures of Doha breathtaking landscapes.
-Both museums are just 10-15 minutes drive from the city centre even in pick times of the day.
+Both museums are just 10-15 minutes’ drive from the city center even in pick times of the day.

 Finally, Souq Waqif

-Now it is time to digest all the food and enjoy in fresh air next to the sea along the Corniche promenade.
-Doha Corniche is a waterfront promenade extending seven kilometres along Doha Bay to Souq Waqif.
-It’s a favourite place among local people who often come here to enjoy a picknick with their families.
+Now it is time to digest all the food and enjoy the fresh air next to the sea along the Corniche promenade.
+Doha Corniche is a waterfront promenade extending seven kilometers along Doha Bay to Souq Waqif.
+It’s a favorite place among local people who often come here to enjoy a picknick with their families.
 You can see sports fans jogging or exercising on machines scattered around the area for health buffs.
 Great place to relax and take an astonishing picture of Doha’s skyscrapers.

 Time to go…